tardis-sn/tardis-setups/tardis-setups/2020/README.rst

-2020 Examples
+Year 2020 Results
 ==================

-Below is a gallery of examples.
+Output of configuartion files uploaded in the year 2020.